DigitalQuinn/InfosecCompilation/(G) Defense Evasion/README.md

   * Adversaries can also leverage Dynamic Linker Hijacking to export variables in a shell or set variables programmatically using higher level syntax such Python’s *os.environ*

 **Linux**
-Set *LD_PRELOAD* to point to malicious libraries that match the name of legitimate libraries which are requested by a victim program, causing the operating system to load the adversary's malicious code upon execution of the victim program
+Set *LD_PRELOAD* to point to malicious libraries that match the name of legitimate libraries which are requested by a victim program, causing the OS to load the adversary's malicious code upon execution of the victim program
 * *LD_PRELOAD* can be set via the `environment variable` or `/etc/ld.so.preload` file
   * Libraries specified by *LD_PRELOAD* are loaded and mapped into memory by *dlopen()* and *mmap()*